 Bring your own model

-Fine-tune a model from Hugging Face that isn’t in the Together catalog.
+Fine-tune a model from the Hugging Face Hub that isn’t in the Together catalog.

 Prepare your data

-Your training file is JSONL or Parquet, formatted to match your task.
-See data preparation for the schemas, validation rules, and example datasets.Training methods
+Your training dataset needs to be a JSONL or Parquet file, formatted to match your task.
+See the data preparation guide for the schemas, validation rules, and example datasets.Training methods

 Supervised fine-tuning